bebinshrestha/health_insurance_analysis/README.md

 ## Analysis and Visulization
   - Data cleaing and wrangling
   - Exploratory Data Analaysis (EDA)
-  -
-  - Distribution of gender and insurance charges by gender (pie chart and bar plot)
-  - Age distribution and impact of age on insurance charges (histogram and scatter plot)
+  - Impact of age on insurance charges (scatter plot)
   - Smoking status impact on insurance charges (scatter plot)
-  - Correlation analysis (Head Map)
+  - Age distribution and impact of age on insurance charges (histogram)
-  - Impact of BMI and smoking status on insurance charges (bar plot)
+  - Average insurance charges based by region and smoking status (bar plot)

 ## Instructions
 1. #### Fork and Clone the Repository